 is a type of

 that affects some women shortly after childbirth.
 It is not uncommon for women to experience temporary mood disorders after giving birth.
-If it goes on for more than two week, it is called postpartum depression.
+If it goes on for more than 2 weeks, it is called postpartum depression.

 The cause of postpartum depression is unclear.
 The cause may be related to sudden hormonal changes during and after delivery.
 Untreated thyroid conditions may also be associated with postpartum depression.

-Factors that can increase your chance of developing postpartum depression include: Previous episode of
+Factors that may increase your chance of postpartum depression: Previous episodes of

 or postpartum depression

-Family member with depressionLack of support system and/or strained relationship with partnerDifficulty with breastfeeding
+Family members with depressionLack of a support system and/or strained relationship with your partnerDifficulty with breastfeeding

 Central Nervous System

 Hormonal changes in the brain may contribute to postpartum depression.

 Symptoms usually occur within 6 months after childbirth, though they may begin during the pregnancy and may last from a few weeks to a few months.
 It most often starts within the first few weeks after childbirth.
 Symptoms may range from mild depression to severe psychosis.